AI-In-Population-Health-Lab/Deep-Transfer-Learning-Package-Release-V1/README.md

 For each model, source and target data (.csv file) are fed into models, for training and evaluating.
 After that, programs will return trained models and save a .txt file recording information of source, target data, accuracy, and AUC during training.

 In **MDTL**, we fine-tuned the parameters based on the original source model.
-Based on the structure of Neural Network and the definition of PyTorch, we froze parameters in specefic layers in specific missions.
+Based on the structure of Neural Network and the definition of PyTorch, we froze parameters in specific layers in specific missions.
 For example, in the task of **MDTL_Tune2**, we tuned the parameters in the last two layers; therefore, we froze the parameters in the first layer during the following training under the target setting.
 ```python
 # freeze parameters in the first layer.